matthewomccorkle/matthewomccorkle.github.io/_posts/#2022-06-16-day_011_netdiscover.md

 I would use Netdiscover in the event I want to identify hosts and associated MAC addresses quickly.

 Netdiscover is extremely fast and simple to use, I would use Netdiscover when I only need hosts / MAC addresses and not further scan details.
-If I needed a deeper and different scan I would ofcourse default to using Nmap, which will be in a future blog post!
+If I needed a deeper and different scan I would of course default to using Nmap, which will be in a future blog post!

 ---